-For the third quarter of 2003, excluding unusual items, we expect earnings per share to be in the range of \$.65 to \$.67.
-Including the asset impairments, restructuring, and other special charges recognized in the first quarter of 2003 amounting to \$.23 per share, we expect earnings per share for 2003 to be between \$2.27 and \$2.37, excluding future unusual items.
+We are now comfortable with the Wall Street analysts' consensus per Thomson First Call.
+This implies earnings per share of \$2.35 for 2003, including the asset impairments, restructuring, and other special charges recognized in the first quarter of 2003 amounting to \$.23 per share, and earnings per share for the fourth quarter of \$0.67, excluding any additional unusual items.
 We are not aware at this time of any material unusual items that will occur in the remainder of 2003.

-For the full year 2003, we expect low double-digit sales growth, gross margins to contract about 200 to 250 basis points (which includes our previously disclosed \$200 million incremental annual costs to ensure quality improvements and growth in manufacturing capacity), marketing and administrative expenses to increase in the mid-to-high single digits.
-Further, we expect that other income, net of interest expense, will contribute approximately \$120 million to \$140 million for 2003 and that the tax rate should remain essentially constant.
+For the full year 2003, we expect low double-digit sales growth, gross margins as a percent of sales to contract by about 200 basis points (which includes our previously disclosed \$200 million incremental annual costs to ensure quality improvements and growth in manufacturing capacity), marketing and administrative expenses to increase in the mid-to-high teens, and research and development expenses to increase in the high-single digits.
+Further, we expect that other incomenet, less interest expense, should contribute approximately \$70 million to \$90 million for 2003, and that the tax rate should remain essentially constant.